median-man/instructor-dashboard/README.md

 This project is in early development.
 Feel free to use it; but be careful with your student information.
 Do not use this on a shared device as a precaution and always logout if you are leaving your device unattended.

 Progress and new features will be added sporadically.
-(I work full-time and want have time friends, family, and fun. 😁)
+(I work full-time and want have time for friends, family, and fun. 😁)

 ## Bugs/Suggestions